glauberramos/cloudinary-pwa-angular/post.md

 - Our app works offline and is built with [Angular](https://angular.io/) and [Workbox](https://workboxjs.org/).
 - Because Progressive Web Apps need to be fast, we used [Cloudinary](https://cloudinary.com/) to store our images that is a an end-to-end media management service.
 - Native app-like behavior when launched and posibility of installing on your home screen.

-We are now going to give you a step by step on how to create a simple PWA.

 # Step 1 - Setting up Angular